DIMO-Network/devices-api-opensource/README.md

 8. Set some vehicle images from edmunds:
 `$ go run ./cmd/devices-api edmunds-images [--overwrite]`

+9. If you are going to work with uploading documents, execute the following command `$ aws --endpoint-url=http://localhost:4566 s3 mb s3://documents`

 ### Kafka test producer

 This tool can be useful to test the consumer when running locally.